 Cell Phones and Laptops -- You are expected to turn off/silence your cell phones, AND put them away and out of sight once each class begins.
-Using them during class will result in a warning; a second incident may result in my asking you leave the room for the remainder of that class.
+If I see you using them during class I will assume you are using them for class related purposes AND I will ask you to share what you are looking up with class.
+Using them for other purposes will result in a warning.
+A second incident may result in my asking you leave the room for the remainder of that class.
 If you need to check something or make a call, please leave class quietly to do so.

 Laptops are fine, providing you are using them for class related matters.
 If not, the same procedures apply as with cell phones.